 - For every horizontal redwood photo, maybe take another vertically

-- The wet season, October - June, is the best season for redwood photography:
+- The wet season, October - June, is the best season

 - Views are more numerous because leaves have fallen